The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Comparisons between Regression and Classification

 \subsection{Proof of Proposition \ref{gen_compare}}

-\begin{repproposition}{gen_compare}[\textbf{DA is easier to tune in classification than regression}] Consider the 1-sparse model $\T^*=\sqrt{\frac{1}{\lambda_t}}\mathbf{e}_t$ for Gaussian covariate with independent components and an independent feature augmentation.
+\begin{proposition}[\textbf{DA is easier to tune in classification than regression}] Consider the 1-sparse model $\T^*=\sqrt{\frac{1}{\lambda_t}}\mathbf{e}_t$ for Gaussian covariate with independent components and an independent feature augmentation.
 Suppose that the approximation error is not dominant in the bounds of Theorem \ref{gen_bound} (simple sufficient conditions can be found in Lemma \ref{cond_tight1} in Appendix \ref{appen:lemma}) and the assumptions in the two theorems hold, then,

 As a consequence, the regression risk serves as a surrogate for the classification risk up to a $log$-factor:

 As concrete examples of the regression risk being a surrogate of classification risk, consider Gaussian noise injection augmentation with noise standard deviation $\sigma$ and random mask with dropout probability $\beta$ to train the 1-sparse model in the decaying data spectrum $\SIG_{ii}=\gamma^i,~\forall i\in\{1,2,\dots,p\}$, where $\gamma$ is some constant satisfying $0<\gamma<1$.
 Let $\hat{\T}_{\text{gn}}$ and $\hat{\T}_{\text{rm}}$ be the corresponding estimators, then